 |Of relevance to:||All firms processing personal data, including data controllers currently registered with the ICO|

 The General Data Protection Regulation (“GDPR”) removes the requirement for data controllers to register with the Information Commissioner’s Office (“ICO”).
-However, new UK regulations require all data controllers to provide certain information and pay an annual ICO fee to ensure its continued funding.
+However, new UK regulations, with effect from 25 May 2018, require all data controllers to provide certain information and pay annual ICO fees to ensure its continued funding.

 ‘Data controller’ is defined in section 108(8) of the Digital Economy Act 2017 as a person who, alone or jointly with others, determines the purposes and means of the processing of personal data, and ‘personal data’ means any information relating to an identified or identifiable individual.